-An intention to move a Resolution, as may be required under the Companies Act, given to the Company in writing.
+An intention to move a Resolution, as may be required under the provisions contained in the Companies Act or in the articles of a company, given to the Company in writing.

 The provisions relating to "Special Notice" is prescribed under section 115 of the Companies act 2013 and in rule 23 of the Companies (Management and Administration) Rules, 2014.

 Who can give such notice?